Matthew Lillard: Career

 "The hard part about playing this part is the pressure I put on myself to honor the fans, to deliver a great performance in an iconic role.
 There are millions of kids worldwide, and people that started playing as kids and are now adults, that have an expectation that this film will deliver on a really great level.
 So, being this iconic bad guy, the amount of pressure I put on myself to not suck is pretty extraordinary.
 That’s the hardest part."

-In 2024, he appeared in filmmaker Mike Flanagan's film The Life of Chuck.
+In 2024, Lillard appeared in filmmaker Mike Flanagan's film The Life of Chuck.
+In 2026, Lillard reprised his role as Stuart "Stu" Macher in Scream 7.
+He also starred in the second season of the Marvel Cinematic Universe (MCU) television series Daredevil: Born Again.

-In January 2025, it was announced that Lillard was returning to the Scream franchise for its seventh entry, having previously played Stuart ‘Stu’ Macher in the first film.

 Other ventures

-Lillard was one of the co-founders of Beadle and Grimms, a company that publishes licensed expanded products, usually of a limited edition, from Wizards of the Coast games including Dungeons and Dragons and Magic: The Gathering.
+Lillard was one of the co-founders of Beadle and Grimm's, a company that publishes licensed expanded products, usually of a limited edition, from Wizards of the Coast games including Dungeons and Dragons and Magic: The Gathering.

 Lillard co-founded the company Find Familiar Spirits, which develops and sells specialized alcoholic beverages.

+In 2022, it was announced that Lillard, along with writer and director Bill Whirity, had launched a non-fungible token (NFT)-based project called Midnite Movie Club, which lets holders participate in a first-of-its-kind "Decentralized Movie Studio".
+The first film to come from the company will be a vampire movie called Let Them Die.

 Personal life

-On August 26, 2000, Lillard married Heather Helm, with whom he has three children.
-They reside in Los Angeles.
+On August 26, 2000, Lillard married Heather Helm, with whom he has a daughter, a son and a child who is nonbinary.
+They currently reside in Los Angeles.

 In October 2005, he participated in a Dungeons & Dragons tournament, against members of the Quest Club Gaming Organization, at the Magic Castle in Hollywood, California.
 Lillard has also played Dungeons & Dragons with the online series Dice, Camera, Action with Christopher Perkins as the Dungeon Master; as well as with the Critical Role cast at a special one-shot with Sam Riegel as the Dungeon Master.